Structure and Style: Year 1 Level A (part 1) – online writing course

 - New vocab

-Unit 1: Note Making and Outlines – teaches you how to take notes (a ‘keyword outline’) from source texts, and then retell them.
+Unit 1: Note Making and Outlines – teaches students how to take notes (a ‘keyword outline’) from source texts, and then retell them.
 Beware of the greedy dog and giant cacti.

 Unit 2: Writing from Notes – students will take notes from source texts, then rewrite these.
 They will also learn the first two stylistic techniques (these are called dress-ups).
 We will encounter venomous scorpions, annoying flies, and rude foxes.